Yields tick down as traders balance virus, economic reports

 BOSTON, Feb 13 (Reuters) - U.S. Treasury yields were slightly lower on Thursday as traders balanced worsening news about the coronavirus epidemic in China with positive U.S. economic reports.

-The trading was part of a broader reaction to a sharp rise in the number of coronavirus deaths and infections reported in China, which unnerved world markets on Thursday and interrupted the rally in stocks while boosting the prices of U.S. government bonds and gold, which are considered safe havens.
+The trading was part of a broader reaction to a sharp rise in the number of coronavirus deaths and infections reported in China, which unnerved world markets on Thursday and halted the rally in stocks while boosting the prices of government bonds and gold.

 But positive economic data, such as consumer prices, prevented yields from falling further, said Andrew Richman, director of fixed income strategies at SunTrust Advisory Services, as investors bet against an extreme economic impact from the epidemic.

-BMO Capital Markets analyst Ben Jeffery said the result showed how traders did not hesitate to buy up the bonds, in line with equally strong demand for shorter-dated auctions earlier this week.

-"The record low is really a testament to how monetary policy and growth expectations have shifted," he said.
-"The fact that interest rates are so low, and that there's still record demand, supports the argument there is going to continue to be a structural demand for Treasuries," he said.

-The eventual impact of the coronavirus remains to be seen.
-Experts, including several affiliated with the National Association for Business Economics, have emphasized the many unknowns that remain, such as the disease's incubation period and fatality rates.
+Richman's comments echoed the view of experts, including several affiliated with the National Association for Business Economics, who spoke on Tuesday and emphasized the many unknowns that remain, such as the disease's incubation period and fatality rates.

 Separately, U.S. underlying consumer prices picked up in January as households paid more for rents and clothing, supporting the Federal Reserve's contention that inflation would gradually rise toward its 2% target.